 Professor Matthew Smith joined the University of Strathclyde and the Centre for the Social History of Health and Healthcare (CSHHH) in 2011, after completing a PhD and post-doctoral work at the University of Exeter’s Centre for Medical History.
 His research and teaching have focussed on three primary areas within the history of health and medicine: mental health and psychiatry; allergy and immunology; and food and nutrition.
 He is working on two projects at present: the first, funded by an AHRC Early Career Fellowship, is on the history of social psychiatry in the United States; the second, ‘Out on the Pitch: Sexuality and Mental Health in Men's and Women's Sport, 1970-Present’ was funded by a Wellcome Trust Seed Award.
 Currently, he serves as the Vice-Dean of Research for the Faculty of Humanities and Social Sciences (HaSS).
-Previously, he served as Co-Director of the CSHHH, the Director of Research for History and Deputy Head of the School of Humanities.
+Previously, he served as Co-Director of the CSHHH, the Director of Research for History and Deputy Head of the Department of Humanities.
 He is also a member of the Royal Society of Edinburgh’s Young Academy of Scotland and a Fellow of the RSA and the Royal Historical Society.
 In 2012 he was named an AHRC/BBC New Generation Thinker.

 Angela Turner is a Teaching Fellow in History.
 Her teaching and research interests lie in the fields of health and social history.
 She has a keen interest in the history of disability, the history of industrial injury and rehabilitation, the history of disability sport and oral history.
 She teaches a number of undergraduate courses relating to her research interests and is an active member of the Centre for the Social History of Health and Healthcare (CSHHH) and the Scottish Oral History Centre (SOHC).
 In 2011-15 she was a researcher on Disability and Industrial Society: A Comparative Cultural History of British Coalfields, 1780-1948, a Wellcome Trust Programme Award project which looked at industrial injuries and diseases in three British coalfields between 1780 and 1948.